 When an injured or knocked-out tooth is damaged beyond repair, your oral surgeon can place dental implants to replace your missing tooth.
 Your surgeon will also be able to evaluate the areas surrounding your injury to ensure that there are no other damaged areas.

 Cuts and Lacerations

-Instead, oral and maxillofacial surgeons can surgically insert wires or tiny screws and plates to stabilize facial bones.
+When bone injuries occur to the jaw, cheekbones, or eye socket, an oral surgeon can surgically insert wires or tiny screws and plates to stabilize facial bones.
 These techniques can drastically improve healing times for facial fractures.
 When accessing the facial bones, your surgeon will use techniques that preserve your appearance by strategically hiding scars and using the least amount of incisions possible.

 Hear From Patients

 Other Questions?
 We’re Here to Help